noncom/sx-tubes-manual/README.md

 The following parameters are supported:

 `id` -- an integer to serve as a fixed ID for this grid.
 If the ID is unavailable, the Grid will not initialize.
-If this parameter is not specialized then every time upon Grid creation it is going to get a new ID.
+Example: `id:42`.
+If this parameter is not specified then every time upon Grid creation it is going to get a new ID by addng +1 to the last one.

 Output: